-(db) For master program or amendment proposals involving local governments planning under chapter 36.70A RCW, the department shall provide noticenotify to the department of commerce of its intent to begin formal review of the local government proposal.
+(d) For master program or amendment proposals involving local governments planning under chapter 36.70A RCW, the department shall notify the department of commerce of its intent to begin formal review of the local government proposal.

-(ee) At the department's discretion, it may conduct a public hearing during the comment period in the jurisdiction proposing the master program or amendment.
+(e) At the department's discretion, it may conduct a public hearing during the comment period in the jurisdiction proposing the master program or amendment.

-(id) If the department conducts a hearing pursuant to subsection (ee) of this section, it shall publish notice of the hearing in at least one newspaper of general circulation in the area affected by the master program.
+(i) If the department conducts a hearing pursuant to subsection (e) of this section, it shall publish notice of the hearing in at least one newspaper of general circulation in the area affected by the master program.
 The public notice shall include:

-(Ai) A description of the proposed master program or amendment;
+(A) A description of the proposed master program or amendment;

-(Bii) Reference to the authority under which the action is proposed;
+(B) Reference to the authority under which the action is proposed;

-(Ciii) The dates, times, and locations of the public hearing, and the manner in which interested persons may obtain copies of the proposal and present their views.
+(C) The dates, times, and locations of the public hearing, and the manner in which interested persons may obtain copies of the proposal and present their views.